ubports/docs.ubports.com/appdev/index.rst

     nativeapp/index
     webapp/index

-The following sections provide guides and API documentation and examples.
+The following sections provide guides and API documentation.

 `Clickable <https://clickable.bhdouglass.com>`_ is the main tool to build apps on Ubuntu Touch.
 It is an easy to use command line tool with a lot of great features.
 Clickable allows you to compile, build, test, and publish your app.
 It also provides various templates to get you started with app development.